I've mentioned that view of mine before, why do I believe that?

 It can make sense to describe damnation as "Outer Darkness" if you accept the Un-Biblical yet popular idea that Hell or the Lake of Fire is "eternal separation from God".
 But not if you believe what The Bible says.
 Revelation 14:10 describes the Lake of Fire as being in God's presence.
 The fire and brimstone that burns the damned emanates from God's presence in Isaiah 30:33 and II Thessalonians 1:8-9.
 God Himself is called a consuming fire in Deuteronomy 4:24 and Hebrews 12:29.
+And Deuteronomy 32:22 also defined the fire of judgment as coming from God.
 So it's neither "outer" nor "darkness".

 New Jerusalem is defined as where the Light is in Revelation 21:23-25.
 Then verse 26 contradicts those who insist all the Saved are the Lambs Wife, it says there are Nations of the Saved outside New Jerusalem.
 The people listed here though still get to come to New Jerusalem to worship it seems.

 Revelation 22:5 returns to discussing how New Jerusalem is where the Light is.